chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/screen.md

 ```

 <div class="aside">
-💡 Don't forget to update the <code>TaskList</code> component to reflect the changes applied to the store.
+💡 Don't forget to update the <code>TaskList</code> component and your unit tests to reflect the changes that were introduced.
 </div>

 However, where things get interesting is in rendering the story in Storybook.